 Sasaram is an ancient city in Bihar that has witnessed many powerful kingdoms.
-The city was in its golden period during the rule of Sher Shah Suri.
-The city is a hub of many historical Hindu and Islamic structures.
+It was in its golden period during the rule of Sher Shah Suri and, currently, is a hub of many historical Hindu and Islamic structures.
 Historians claim that the city was a part of the Kashi kingdom and it derived its name from ‘Sahastrarama’ which means a thousand groves.

 Sasaram has a well-developed transportation network that connects it to all the prominent and nearby cities and states.
 You can arrive here conveniently via roadways, railways, and airways.
 The distance to Sasaram from Delhi, Mumbai, Kolkata, and Bengaluru is approx. 935, 1,600, 550, and 1,900 km respectively.
 Listed below are some best travel options that you may consider.